ElektraInitiative/libelektra/doc/tutorials/plugins.md

 The line plug-in was written to read files into a KeySet line by line using the newline character as a delimiter and naming the keys by their line number such as `#1`, `#2`, .. `#_22` for a file with 22 lines.
 So once I open the file given by `parentKey`, every time as I read a line I create a new key, let's call it new_key using dupKey(parentKey).
-Then I set new_keys's name to lineNN (where NN is the line number) using `keyAddBaseName` and store the string value of the line into the key using `keySetString`.
+Then I set new_key's name to lineNN (where NN is the line number) using `keyAddBaseName` and store the string value of the line into the key using `keySetString`.
 Once the key is initialized, I append it to the KeySet that was passed into the elektraPluginGet function, let's call it returned for now, using `ksAppendKey(return, new_key)`.
 Now the KeySet will contain `new_key` with the name `#N` properly saved where it should be according to the `kdb mount` command (in this case, `system/linetest/#N`), and a string value